 Until 31st March of this year, the monthly average balance or MAB for savings bank account was only Rs.
 500 (without cheque book facility) and Rs.
 1000 (with cheque book).
 Following the change, SBI has now decided to fix different charges for customers living in metro, urban, semi urban or rural areas.

 Minimum balance requirement and Penalty Charges for SBI savings acoount:

 |Region||Monthly Average Balance||Penalty Charges|

-These changes have become effective from 1st of April 2017.
+These changes have become effective from 12 March 2018.
 However, these changes in rates will not apply to Basic Savings Bank, Surabhi, and PM Jan Dhan Yojana accounts.

 SBI bank has also increased the rent for locker and reduced the number of free locker offered in a year.
 It is free for 12 usages and after that the customer has to pay a fee of Rs.
 100. The 25-leaf Cheque Book will now cost only Rs.
 75 and a 50-leaf Cheque Book will cost Rs.
 150 (excluding service tax).